ptsteadman/jekyll-now/_posts/2015-03-23-Make-VS-Insert-Spaces.md

 ![_config.yml]({{ site.baseurl }}/images/vs1.png)

-But github or vim show you the same file like this:
+But github or vim shows you the same file like this:

 ![_config.yml]({{ site.baseurl }}/images/vim1.png)